umanzorurrutia/cse15l-lab-reports/lab1-report.md

 /home/lecture1
 ```
 - `cd` with a directory path takes you to the directory as long as the directory exists.
+- In this example, the working directory was home.
+I used `cd` to change to the lecture1 directory from the home directory.

 `cd` With A File Path
 ```